phenopackets/phenopacket-schema/docs/variant.rst

 Variation
 ~~~~~~~~~

-`VRS <https://vrs.ga4gh.org/en/stable/>`_ is a GA4GH standard which provides a computable representation of variation, be it
+`VRS <https://vrs.ga4gh.org/en/stable/>`_ is a GA4GH standard which provides a computable representation of variation,
-a genomic, transcript or protein variation.
+be it a genomic, transcript or protein variation.
+VRS also provides mechanisms for representing haplotypes and systemic
+variation such as Copy Number Variants (CNVs).

 .. _rstvcfrecord: